minnib578/Computer_Vision/README.md

           * Dropout is training a large ensemble of models (that share parameters).
           * Each binary mask is one model
           * drop in train and scale in test
+          * Dropout is an effective method to suppress overfitting
+          * Dropout layer randomly deletes some neurons from the dense layers.
+          * It can reduce complex co‐adaptations of neurons and force the neural network to learn more robust features
       * data augmentation:
           * Random crops and scales
           * Color Jitter